Docs

 • Configure the theme library’s identifiers and packaging format.

-• Configure the Vaadin platform version.
+• Configure the Vaadin version.

 • Add dependency management.